CRISP

 • Compute and verify results

-Please make sure you have followed the CRISP Setup guide before proceeding.
+Please make sure you have followed the CRISP Setup guide and started the application before proceeding.

 Initialize a New Voting Round